 Foundations of Servant Leadership: This mandatory one credit course focuses on Sterling College's history and culture, skills for academic success and life-long learning, career planning/choosing a major, and faith development.
-Upon entrance, new students are assigned to a seminar group that provides the context to assist students with their transition to college life during orientation and fall semester.
+Upon entrance, new students are assigned to a seminar group that provides the context to assist students with their transition to college life.